-TABLE 2 presents Pearson correlation coefficients for all the study and control variables.
-As the table indicates, with the exception that FCF3, FCF6 and FCF9 have negative associations, all FCF definitions have positive associations with changes in stock price ($\Delta spps$) at the 5% significance level.
-Among the control variables, $\Delta spps$ is negatively associated with changes in sales per share (Δsps), and changes in book value per share ($\Delta bvps$), and these associations are statistically significant at the 5% level.
-Furthermore, Δsps is statistically significantly associated with all definitions of FCF (except FCF3, FCF6 and FCF9 where the association is negative).
-Also, Δeps and $\Delta bvps$ and are statistically significantly associated with all definitions of FCF (except FCF3, FCF6 and FCF9 where the association is negative).
-Also, Δeps and $\Delta bvps$ and are statistically significantly associated with all definitions of FCF (without exception).
-On the other hand, Δdps is statistically significant with all definitions of FCF (without exception).
-The lnsale and lnat are not statistically significant with any of the FCF definition suggesting that these variables would be appropriate controls.
-The correlations presented in Table 2 already present some interesting results which the author validates in a multivariate framework shown in TABLE 3 as discussed below.
+Table 2 presents Pearson correlation coefficients for all the study and control variables.
+As the table indicates, all FCF definitions, except for FCF2, FCF5 and FCF8, have positive associations with changes in stock price ($\triangle spps$) at the 5% significance level.
+Among the control variables, $\triangle spps$ is positively associated with changes in total sales per share ($\triangle sps$), changes in earnings per share ($\triangle sps$), changes in book value per share ($\triangle sps$), natural logarithm of total sales (sps), and natural logarithm of total assets (sps) and these associations are statistically significant at the 5% level.
+Furthermore, sps, sps, sps, sps, and sps are statistically significantly associated with all definitions of FCF whereas sps and sps are statistically significant with some of the FCF specifications suggesting that these variables would be appropriate controls.
+The correlations presented in Table 2 already present some interesting results which the authors validate in a multi-variate framework shown in the next table.

-TABLE 3 presents regression coefficients for nine models by including one FCF definition at a time in the model.
-Along with the control variables specified in Model (1), the author also includes year fixed effects.
-These fixed effects control for heterogeneity at the year level that may not be captured by the set of controls used.
-As TABLE 3 shows that, with the exception that FCF3, FCF6, and FCF9 have no significant associations with changes in stock price ($\Delta spps$), all other FCF definitions have positive associations with $\Delta spps$ at the 1% significance level after controlling for other determinants of changes in stock price.
-Among the control variables, Δsps and $\Delta bvps$ are negatively associated and Δeps is positively associated with $\Delta spps$ and these associations are statistically significant at the 1% level across all specifications of FCF.
-Also the control variable, Δdps is negatively associated with $\Delta spps$ but only at the .10 level of significance and only for FCF1-FCF4 and FCF6.
+Table 3 presents regression coefficients for nine models by including one FCF definition at a time in the model.
+Along with the control variables specified in Model (1), the authors also include year and industry fixed effects.
+Industry categories are based on the Fama-French (1997) 48-industry classification scheme.
+These fixed effects control for heterogeneity at the industry and year level that may not be captured by our set of controls (such as the high tech industry boom of the 1990s or the recent financial crisis of 2008).
+As the table shows, all FCF definitions, except for FCF2, FCF5 and FCF8, have positive associations with changes in stock price ($\Delta spps$) at the 1% significance level after controlling for other determinants of changes in stock price.
+Among the control variables, Δsps is negatively associated with changes in stock price and is statistically significant at the 1% level across all specifications of FCF. Δeps and $\Delta bvps$ are both positively associated with $\Delta spps$ and statistically significant at the 10% level or better in all models.

-Overall, TABLE 3 confirms the results of the univariate correlations in Table 2.
-It is interesting to note that the three definitions of FCF that have significant negative associations with changes in stock prices have one thing in common: they all include CFI as a deduction from CFO.
-That is the case whether CFI alone is deducted (FCF3), CFI and PSD are deducted (FCF6), or CFI and TD are deducted (FCF9).
-Apparently, PSD and TD have very negligible effect, if any, on stock price changes of healthcare companies.
-This is also borne out by the fact that when CEMPC or total CE are deducted from CFO (FCF1 and FCF2 respectively) there are significant associations with stock price changes.
-This is the case whether PSD is also deducted (FCF4 and FCF5) or TD is also deducted (FCF7 and FCF8).
-Of the six FCF definitions that have significant associations with stock price changes, the three that have CE as a deduction from CFO (FCF2, FCF5 and FCF8) have the most significant associations.
-Of those latter three, FCF5 (CFO - CE - PSD) has a little bit less significant association than FCF2 and FCF8 (which have the same exact association) with stock price changes.
-Thus, the author will choose FCF2 as the preferred FCF definition since it has only two variables as TD payment did not make any difference in the association level.
-The fact that FCF2 (CFO - CE) and FCF8 (CFO - CE - TD) have the same exact association with $\Delta spps$, indicates that TD (total dividends) have negligible effect, if any, on stock prices changes.
-This result is in agreement with Modigliani and Miller' theorem of irrelevance of dividend discussed many years ago in a series of papers (1958, 1961, and 1963).
+Overall, Table 3 confirms the results of the univariate correlations in Table 2.
+It is interesting to note that FCF8, which is Standard & Poor's definition of free cash flow, does not have any significant association with changes in stock prices.
+All three definitions of FCF that do not have any significant associations with changes in stock prices have one thing in common: they all include capital expenditures (CE) as a deduction from CFO.
+That is the case whether CE alone is deducted (FCF2), CE and preferred stock dividends (PSD) are deducted (FCF5), or CE and total dividends (TD) are deducted (FCF8).
+Apparently, PSD and TD have very negligible effect, if any, on stock price changes.
+This is also borne out by the fact that when CEMPC (capital expenditure required to maintain productive capacity) or CFI (cash flow from investing activities) are deducted from CFO (FCF1 and FCF3 respectively) there are significant associations with stock price changes.
+This is the case whether PSD is also deducted (FCF4 and FCF6) or TD is also deducted (FCF7 and FCF9).
+Of the six FCF definitions that have significant associations with stock price changes, the three that have CFI as a deduction from CFO (FCF3, FCF6 and FCF9) have the most significant associations.
+Of those latter three, FCF6 (CFO - CFI -PSD) has a little bit more significant association with stock price changes than the other two.